nectar-cookbooks/daris/README.md

 * `node['daris']['dicom_ingest_notifications']` - A list of user emails to be notified of DICOM ingestion events.
 * `node['daris']['user_groups']` - The list of the "groups" of users to be created by the "users" recipe.
 * `node['daris']['default_password']` - The default initial password for users.

+There are other "advanced" attributes that relate to local builds and using the resulting components; see "Using the build recipes" below.

 You also need to: